Eclipse-Laboratories-Inc/execution/README.md

 ## Building

-For how to build and test code, it is recommanded to see [solana](https://github.com/solana-labs/solana/blob/master/README.md)'s succinct instructions.
+For how to build and test code, it is recommended to see [solana](https://github.com/solana-labs/solana/blob/master/README.md)'s succinct instructions.

 For Apple chip build, there's a [note](./apple_ chip_build.md) that might help.